Hearing Procedures

 The Board has the power to issue subpoenas and require the attendance of witnesses located within Montgomery County, and the production by them of documents pertinent to any matter of inquiry, and to administer oaths and examine all witnesses in relation to any matter properly involved in a hearing.

-The parties are responsible for notifying the Board of their need for subpoenas in sufficient time so as to allow subpoenas to be served prior to any scheduled hearing.
+The parties are responsible for notifying the Board of their need for subpoenas in sufficient time to ensure subpoenas are served prior to any scheduled hearing.

 Requests for continuance shall be in writing, with a copy to the opposing party, and submitted to the Board at least five (5) calendar days prior to the hearing date.
 The Board may grant such request where good cause is shown.